Church of the Annunciation, Philadelphia

 The Church of the Annunciation, also called the Church of the Annunciation of the Blessed Virgin Mary, is a North Philadelphia Episcopal church in the Episcopal Diocese of Pennsylvania.
 It has an historic Anglo-Catholic liturgical identity.
 Its original name as a mission congregation beginning in 1870 was the Church of Our Merciful Saviour until 1882.
 Founded formally in 1880, it had 580 active members in 1960, and reported average attendance of 15 in 2022.
+The church reported average Sunday attendance (ASA) of 16 in 2024 with plate and pledge financial support of $27,623.
+In 2023, it reported 99 members.
+No membership statistics were reported in 2024 national parochial reports.

 The church's first rector was Hermon Griswold Batterson, the third rector of S. Clement's, Philadelphia, following the end of his tenure at that church over protracted ritualist disputes and accusations of sexual misconduct in the early 1870s.
 In 1943, Annunciation absorbed the congregation of St. Christopher's Episcopal Church, which ended its own separate corporate existence in 1947.
 Annunciation BVM's congregation was mostly African American by the middle of the twentieth century.

 The parish's first Romanesque building was located at Twelfth and Diamond Streets in Philadelphia.
 Ground was broken on April 20, 1882, followed by the laying of a cornerstone on June 26, 1884.
 The church building included elements by the New York architectural firm of Heins & LaFarge.
 It included a bell tower, an adjacent parish house for educational and parochial activities, and free sittings for 650 persons in addition to a large chancel for acolytes and choristers.
 The reredos was painted by Anita Sargent and Marianna Sloan.